Here’s my guide to visiting the Vatican Pinacoteca, which is the Vatican’s picture gallery. It’s one of the world’s best small museums.

 If you’re taking a guided tour, you’ll end at St. Peter’s Basilica.
 Once inside the basilica, you cannot re-enter the Vatican Museums.
 So make sure you’ve seen everything you want to see in the museums before venturing in.

-I hope you've enjoyed my guide to the hidden treasures of the Vatican Pinacoteca.
-If you want more information about must see art and museums in Rome, here are my guides:
+I hope you’ve enjoyed my guide to the hidden treasures of the Vatican Pinacoteca.
+You may enjoy these other Rome travel guides and resources:

 If you want to see the must see masterpieces of the Vatican Pinacoteca, pin it for later.